authelia/authelia/docs/configuration/one-time-password.md

 ### Period

 Configures the period of time in seconds a one-time password is current for.
+It is important to note that changing this value will likely require your users to register their application again.

 It is recommended to keep this value set to 30, the minimum is 1.